 Our training program is influenced by the principals of “deliberate practice” (Love, Davis, & Callahan 2016) as well as the Integrated Developmental, Discrimination Model, and Systems approach to supervision in which the role of supervisor, the role of the supervisee, training tasks, and contextual factors are flexible to the needs of the student clinician.
 Supervision is a mutually valued and growth-fostering experience; a crucial component to our training program.

-Training areas of focus will include: Clinical and case conceptualization skills, Professional Documentation, Multidisciplinary collaboration, Professional identity development, & Multicultural Competency.
+Clients are matched with trainee’s level of experience; increase in client load or case severity will be made incrementally with the guidance of supervision.
+In order to be more deliberate and intentional, both supervisor and trainee will be allotted “protected time” to tend to administrative and supervision needs.
+This time may include reviewing video recordings, reviewing clinical notes, live supervision, case review, and research or consultation to achieve multicultural competency.Training areas of focus will include: Clinical and case conceptualization skills, Professional Documentation, Multidisciplinary collaboration, Professional identity development, & Multicultural Competency.
 We also strive to be intentional regarding issues of diversity and multicultural competencies.
 All trainees are expected to adhere to the principles of our Diversity Statement.
 As part of our dedication to competent multicultural counseling, we attempt to help trainees develop an understanding of their own personal diversity and how this may impact therapy when working with diverse populations.
 We encourage trainees to develop an openness and “curiosity” toward learning about cultural differences and be able to comfortably address cultural issues with their clients and supervisors.

 At UNT Counseling & Testing Services we strive for intentionality; to be deliberate in our training and clinical practice.
 We are here to help and serve the UNT community, which includes our practicum interns.
 Our deliberate practice includes observation of clinical practice, goal-setting, skills training, feedback, continuous assessment, experiential learning, and reflection.
 We are dedicated to offering a positive training experience in which the student leaves the program with a broader range of clinical skills, a greater understanding of their professional identity, and with a readiness for the next phase in their training development.

 Please email the following information and forms to Dr. Arlene Rivero (Arlene.firstname.lastname@example.org).

 - Cover letter describing your fit with our training model and program, reasons for applying, and your goals for the training year

 - Readiness for Training Program Form, to be completed by your training director, advisor, or professor who has supervised your clinical workUpon acceptance, trainees will undergo a background check and the following must be submitted:

 - Proof of clinical liability insurance